-In the digital age it's almost an necessity to advertise online.
-Most attorneys market themselves online either on social media or their own tailor made websites.
-However, the Alaska Bar Rules has regulations for firms wishing to advertise on the Internet.
+Most attorneys market themselves online either on social media or their own tailor-made websites.
+The Alaska Bar Rules has regulations for firms wishing to advertise on the Internet.
 These rules ensure that all attorneys are ethical in their advertisements to both the clients and other rival firms.
 Failure to uphold these rules can result in some type of disciplinary action by the bar.

-Alaska Rules of Professional Conduct - Read the 2013-2014 rules of professional conduct including Rule 7.1 on Communications Commications Concerning a Lawyer's Services, Rule 7.2 on Advertising, and Rule 7.3 on Direct Contact with Prospective Clients.
+Alaska Rules of Professional Conduct - Visit the website for the Alaska Court system to find the Alaska Rules of Professional Conduct and the section on communicating information about legal services.
+These bar rules apply to all forms of attorney advertising including the website, blog, or social media platforms including Rule 7.1 on Communications Communications Concerning a Lawyer's Services, Rule 7.2 on Advertising, and Rule 7.3 on Direct Contact with Prospective Clients.

 Adopted Ethics Opinions- Visit the website of the Alaska Bar Association to find the ethics options listed in chronological order.
 These opinions were approved by the Alaska Bar Association Ethics Committee and adopted by the Board of Governors.
 The opinions discuss topics such as sharing office space with non-lawyers, the propriety of the names of law firms, the use of legal assistants, and the propriety of "referral fees".
 Find information on ethics guidance for attorneys including the contact information for the Bar Counsel.
 Find the standing policy on informal ethics guidance in Alaska.